galactrum/orecore-build/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/galactrum/galactrum/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/galactrum/galactrum/blob/master/CONTRIBUTING.md) on the main orecore repo for information about how to contribute.

 ## License